ryan-mcclue/ryan-mcclue/src/knowledge.md

 Thermal imaging coupled with camera more 'deterministic/maintainable' than AI vision

-tools/debug how to read a data sheet (wave form) and compare with an oscilloscope plot/trace.
-(ie: is the i2c correct? are you using the correct spi mode?

-NOTE: suspend to RAM is a type of sleep mode

 # Protocols
 RSSI how well can recieve signal.
 It's particular to a chipset, so Cisco might have 1-100, another might be 0-60 etc.